AdmiraalA/K3S-OCI/README.md

 Deploy a Kubernetes cluster for free, using K3s and Oracle [always free](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) resources.
 This is a rework , all credits for the original goes to Lorenzo Garuti.
-My additions will be : Secure by default by design , better readability and compatible with both onsite Terraform and Terraform Cloud/Enterprise.
+My additions will be : Secure by design , better readability and compatible with both onsite Terraform and Terraform Cloud/Enterprise.
-Also included : Security scanning , CI/CD ( Terraform Cloud/Enterprise)
+Also included : Security scanning , CI/CD ( Terraform Cloud/Enterprise).
+Last but not least : Cloudflare addition , it will take the first IP of the public loadbalancer and publish an A-record on Cloudflare so it can be reachable by domain as well ( If applicable)

 # Table of Contents